gadingnst/concurrent-manager/README.md

 ```

 ## License
-`promise-manager` is freely distributable under the terms of the [MIT license](https://github.com/gadingnst/promise-manager/blob/master/LICENSE).
+`concurrent-manager` is freely distributable under the terms of the [MIT license](https://github.com/gadingnst/concurrent-manager/blob/master/LICENSE).

 ---
 Built with ❤️ by [Sutan Gading Fadhillah Nasution](https://github.com/gadingnst) on 2022